owlcs/ore-framework/README.md

 --------------------
 The main components of the framework are:

-* **InputVerifier**: built using Ant via *build-input.xml* (*ant -buildfile build-input.xml*).
+* **InputVerifier**: built using Ant via *build-input.xml* (ant -buildfile build-input.xml).
 It is used to verify whether the given parameters are valid (e.g., whether the concept name occurs in the ontology signature).
 * **OutputHandler**: built using *build-output.xml*.
 It extrapolates from reasoner output the execution time(s), error, and timeout (where applicable) into a comma-separated file.
-* **SATSampler**: built using *build-satsampler*.
-It is used to extract a given number of arbitrary concept names.
+* **SATSampler**: built using *build-satsampler.xml*.
+It is used to extract a given number of random concept names, and can be executed via *execSatSampler* for corpus-wide sampling.
 * **JFactReasonerWrapper**: built using *build-wrapper*.
 This is an example reasoner wrapper for the JFact reasoner, which can be triggered by the *execReasoner* script.

 usage